 The majority of utilities usually fall under condominium fees and/or are an obligation of your tenants, if applicable.
-In the case of a commercial real estate, insurance, maintenance, utilities, and the like are mostly paid by renters.
+In the case of commercial real estate, insurance, maintenance, utilities, and the like are mostly paid by renters.

 Can Foreign Buyers Access Financing?

-Initially, foreign buyers and international students would be given an uninsured mortgage provided one was able to deposit at least 35% down payment.
+Initially, foreign buyers and international students would be given an uninsured mortgage, provided one was able to deposit at least a 35% down payment.
 Some lenders even went as low as 5%.
 But with the new system, there are a number of requirements one must meet in order to qualify for financing.
 (The link above sheds light on these requirements.)

 How About Insurance?

 You’ll have to be physically present in Toronto in order to register for property insurance.
-How much you’ll pay will depend on the type of property you buy and location.
+How much you’ll pay will depend on the type of property you buy and the location.
 To learn more, get in touch with a Toronto-based insurance agent.